emberjs/ember.js/guides/04-references.md

 result.value(); // => 'Relaxing... (v_v)'
 ```

-While this implementation works, it eagerly evalulates both the "consequent"
+While this implementation works, it eagerly evaluates both the "consequent"
 and "alternative" references, even though only one of the two values are used.
 This is not ideal, because the references might represent arbitrarily expensive
 computations.

-Instead, we can change the implementation to evalulate the references lazily
+Instead, we can change the implementation to evaluate the references lazily
 (also known as "short-circuit evaluation" in this case):

 ```typescript